shapito27/whois/README.md

 # Whois parser
-Tool helps parsing whois response.
+Tool helps parsing **whois response**.

-For example you have whois response as plain text:
+You got response as plain text(for example by [Ubuntu package whois](https://packages.ubuntu.com/en/groovy/net/whois) or any other tool):
 ```angular2html

     Domain name: